 We have a 50% interest in a joint venture in Malaysia and Singapore that generate net sales in those countries.
 Under the joint venture agreement, the joint venture partners contribute capital in proportion to their respective ownership interests.
+Our retail stores are in key locations in Singapore, Kuala Lumpur, Penang and other cities.
 These joint ventures are included in our consolidated financial statements.